chrisvwx/LLLplus.jl/docs/src/index.md

 ### Execution Time results

-In the first test we compare the `lll` function from LLLplus, the `l2avx` function in the `src\l2.jl` file in LLLplus, the `lll_with_transform` function from Nemo (which uses FLINT), and the `lll_reduction` function from fplll.
-Nemo and fplll are written by number theorists and are good benchmarks against which to compare.
+In the first test we compare several LLL functions: the `lll` function from LLLplus, the `l2avx` function in the `src\l2.jl` file in LLLplus, the `lll_with_transform` function from Nemo (which uses FLINT), and the `lll_reduction` function from fplll.
+Nemo is written by number theorists, while fplll is written by lattice cryptanalysis academics; they are good benchmarks against which to compare.
 We first show how the execution time varies as the basis (matrix) size varies over [4 8 16 32 64].
 For each matrix size, 20 random bases are generated using fplll's `gen_qary` function with depth of 25